bencooling/jquery.zoomz/README.md

 # jquery.zoomz

 jQuery plugin to magnify or zoom in on an image(s).

+**features**

-Supports both mobile & desktop.
+- Supports both mobile touch & desktop mouse events.
+- Supports requirejs, npm or as a stand alone jQuery plugin.

 **lighweight**